-If you have suffered serious injuries in a car crash and that collision was caused by another driver, having an attorney on your side can help to protect your interests while you are recovering.
-At Jay Trucks and Associates, we have over 30 years of experience and a proven record of success handling car accident cases including a $1,000,000 recovery for the family of a victim that was fatally injured when a car ran a stop sign and a $2,000,000 recovery for a crash victim that suffered a traumatic brain injury.
+If you suffered serious injuries in a car crash, and that collision was caused by another driver, having an attorney on your side can help to protect your interests while you are recovering.
+At Jay Trucks and Associates, we have over 30 years of experience advocating for injured victims.
+Our proven record of success includes a $1,000,000 recovery for the family of a victim that was fatally injured when a car ran a stop sign and a $2,000,000 recovery for a crash victim that suffered a traumatic brain injury.

 ...
 I am very satisfied with the outcome of my case and really appreciate all of the hard work that was put into my case as well.